 What I believed would be a desert oasis turned out to be an architectural graveyard where cowboy westerns went to die.
 Abandoned Fords, handwritten signposts, and oil pumps littered the former railroad town.
 Yet somewhere out there, I figured, was an old tractor tire with clear rainwater in its sidewalls, waiting for me.

 Fifteen minutes later, I was gaping at a brood of chickens roosting inside a dilapidated garage, my quest for water all but forgotten.
-I had fallen into a wormhole and was exploring Cisco, circa 1977, picking through the rusty rubble of a forgotten home like sifting through seashells.
+I had fallen into a wormhole and was exploring Cisco, circa 1977, picking through the dusty rubble of a forgotten home like sifting through seashells.

 Whisper.
 Creak.
 Whisper.